 Stoeber, M. & H. Meynell, eds.
 Critical Reflections on the Paranormal (SUNY 1996)

 Taylor, G. Pastor Hsi (Overseas Missionary Fellowship 1997)

 Biography of a famous Chinese pastor and exorcist.

 Twelftree, G. In the Name of Jesus (Baker 2007)

-Twelftree is a specialist on this issue.
+Twelftree is a specialist on NT and early church miracles.
 Useful, but heavy on redaction criticism.

 _____, Jesus the Exorcist (Hendrickson 1993)

 _____, Paul and the Miraculous: A Historical Reconstruction (Baker 2013)